Teaching Strategies

 Research shows that when spaces are clean, it is easier to teach and learn.

-It is important that students take responsibility in keeping their areas clean at all times, and not to leave it to others to keep it clean at all times.
+It is important that children take responsibility in keeping their areas clean at all times, and not to leave it to others to keep it clean at all times.

 homeschool classroom supply